glpi-project/doc-agent/source/installation/windows-command-line.rst

 ``QUICKINSTALL=1``
    Don't ask for detailed configurations during graphical install.
 (By default: ``0``)

+``REINSTALL=feat_AGENT``
+   Use this option only in the case you need to change the agent configuration using the same installer.
+(Not used by default)

 ``REMOTE=remote:definition`` (needs MSI installer >= 1.3)
    Specify a remote inventory definition to be used by :doc:`../tasks/remote-inventory` task.
 (By default: empty)